V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 254533971     0xF2BE153       Raw signature (\x1f\x8b\x08)
 ```

 Ah, now that's a lot more results.
-The last found signature starts at `0xF2BE153` where the original scan stopped at `0x786FC17`. `stat` gives us a file size of `267652476` or `0xFF40D7C`.
-We *might* be able to assume (and most likely overshoot) that the last gzip member runs to the end of the file and still extract enough.
+The last found signature starts at address `0xF2BE153` where the original scan stopped at `0x786FC17`.
+This is likely due to the original signature scan finding false positives while seeking within the gzip data.
+Since gzip members are not delimited, we cannot easily find the EOF which means `binwalk` didn't know exactly where the gzip ended and just searched every address.
+Gzip trailers do consist of a CRC, but it might just be easier to strip garbage data instead of trying to determine and calculate the CRC on the fly seeking through the binary (we might be able to see if there are trailing zeroes after the last member, which might make it easier).
+Although in the future, we'll probably need to ensure that when we repack this firmware, we're not overwriting trailing data past the last gzip member that we shouldn't be overwriting.
+Anyways back to extracting. `stat` gives us a file size of `267652476` or `0xFF40D7C`.
+We'll assume (and most likely overshoot) that the last gzip member runs to the end of the file and still extract enough.
 Instead of using `binwalk` to extract, we'll just use `dd` to copy the bytes with an offset.

 ```
 ventus@Ventus-PC:~/atomos$ dd if=ATOMNJV.FW bs=8 skip=268 of=fw.gz status=progress